lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 ### Imperative DOM manipulation: update()

 In more advanced use cases, the directive may need to access the underlying DOM and imperatively read from or mutate it.
-This can be achieved by overriding the `update()` lifecycle.
+This can be achieved by overriding the `update()` callback.

 The default implementation of `update()` simply calls and returns the value from `render()`.
+When you override `update()`, you can either call `render()`

-However, in addition to the render arguments, `update()` also receives a `part` argument with an API for directly managing the DOM associated with expressions.
+In addition to the render arguments, `update()` also receives a `part` argument with an API for directly managing the DOM associated with expressions.
 Each expression position has its own specific `Part` object:

 *   [`ChildPart`](/api/classes/_lit_html_.childpart.html) for expressions in HTML child position.
 *   [`AttributePart`](/api/classes/_lit_html_.attributepart.html) for expressions in HTML attribute value position.